jooooooos/codenames_llm/README.md

 # LLM Codenames Benchmark

-A framework for benchmarking Large Language Models (LLMs) against each other using the game Codenames.
-This system allows different LLMs to compete in 2v2 matches, where each team consists of a codemaster and a guesser from the same model.
+A framework for benchmarking Large Language Models (LLMs) using the game Codenames.
+This system tests how well LLMs can work together in a collaborative setting, where a codemaster and guesser from the same model work as a team to identify words on the board.

 ## Overview

 In Codenames, players compete to identify their team's words on the board using one-word clues.
-Each team has:
+Each game features:
 - A Codemaster who knows all word assignments and gives clues
 - A Guesser who tries to identify team words based on the clue

 This benchmark system:
-- Supports multiple LLM providers (OpenAI, Gemini, Anthropic)
+- Supports multiple LLM providers (OpenAI, Gemini, Anthropic, and local HuggingFace models)
+- Runs collaborative games where codemaster and guesser work together against the board
-- Tracks detailed game metrics
+- Tracks detailed game metrics (win rate, guess accuracy, turns per game)
 - Handles rate limiting and retries
 - Provides comprehensive game logs
+- Supports local model inference with quantization options

 ## Setup